Word list

 Not recommended: The system scales quickly.

-screenshot (noun); not screen shot or screensnap
+Not screen shot or screensnap.

 Don't use as a verb; instead, use take a screenshot.